AriaRahman/PYTHON_MidProject/README.md

 - Scores are saved per player in a CSV file
 <br>

-- A High Scores screen displays the Top 5 players ranked by score [not implemented yet]
+- A High Scores screen displays the Top 5 players ranked by score
 <br>

 - The project is modular with separate files for entities, game logic, settings, and utilities